 Often, as people get older and their health begins to fail, friends will ask: Hey, how's ol' so and so doing?
 And someone will say: Oh, he has his good days and he has his bad days.
 Well, eventually ol' so and so will have only his bad days and no good days ever again.

-● Ecc 12:3a . .When the guards of the house become shaky,
+● Ecc 12:3a . .When the keepers of the house become shaky,

-The Hebrew word for "guards" is shamar (shaw-mar'), the word used of Adam when God tasked him with taking care of the garden in Gen 2:15; and here in Ecclesiastes it refers to the use of your hands in homemaking and gardening.
+Keeping house requires the use of one's hands for mopping, dusting, and doing laundry and dishes.
 Aged people's hands tremble.
 They can't hold anything steady.
 In fact, they have so little strength and dexterity left in their hands that they can't grasp anything securely; so they drop stuff a lot.

 ● Ecc 12:3b . .
 And the men of valor are bent,